-Continue to follow the Work’s New Age blog to keep you current on the progress of driverless vehicles, and its effect on work opportunities.
-We expect many, many more updates, along with a new forecast of the above next summer.
+Stay with the Work’s New Age blog for at least quarterly updates on the progress of driverless vehicles and its effect on jobs.
+We will publish our fourth forecast next summer.